theparticleman/theparticleman.github.io/presentations.md

 ### "Microservices Will Save Your Life" and Other Lies

+Lots of people make lots of claims about how to develop software.
+Some of these claims are true.
+Others aren't.
+This presentation is about some of those untrue claims and how you can figure out which is which for yourself.

 * History: Agile 2021, Big Mountain Data & Dev 2020, InTech 2020, internal events
 * Slides: https://tinyurl.com/jpudpjuw
 * Video: https://youtu.be/54WYirprmGA

 ### TDD - It's About More Than Just the Tests

+A lot of people confuse unit testing and test driven development.
+In this presentation we talk about the difference and demonstrate what TDD looks like in a live coding demo.

 * History: Reliable Web 2021, OpenWest 2018, Utah Code Camp 2017, Big Mountain Data & Dev 2018, Agile 2018, Utah Python User Group, Utah Software Craftsmanship Group, SLC .NET User Group, internal events
 * Slides: https://tinyurl.com/yb4wzt8l